Skip to main content

 Q: What reporting can you provide?

-Reporting is available in the ADL dashboard.
-For ads that are blocked we provide complete reporting, which includes:
+Reporting is available in the Ad Lightning dashboard.
+For ads that are blocked, we provide complete reporting, which includes:

 • What ads were blocked and which block type they fall under